romainl/vim-qf/README.md

 ## Installation

+### Method 1

+Use your favorite runtimepath/plugin manager.

+### Method 2

+If you are using Vim 8.0 or above, move this directory to:

+    # Unix-like systems
+    ~/.vim/pack/{whatever name you want}/start/vim-qf

+    # Windows
+    %userprofile%\vimfiles\pack\{whatever name you want}\start\vim-qf

+See `:help package`.

+### Method 3

-Use your favorite runtimepath/plugin manager or dump the files below in their standard location:
+If you are using Vim 7.4 or below, move the files in this directory to their standard location:

     # Unix-like systems
     ~/.vim/after/ftplugin/qf.vim